cambridge-ceu/csd3/applications/quarto.md

 tar xvfz -
 ```

-For R, e take advantage of the module,
+For R, we take advantage of the module,
 ```bash
 module load R/4.3.1-icelake
 ```